evykassirer/notes/cs241/class_notes.md

 		...
 		jr $31

 when we return from a procedure, we need to set PC to the line after the jr (HERE).
-How do we know whic address that is? jalr command is jump and link register
+How do we know which address that is?
+- jalr command is jump and link register
-	the instruction is exactly like jr,but it also sets $31 to the address of the next instruction (i.e. $PC)
+- the instruction is exactly like jr,but it also sets $31 to the address of the next instruction (i.e. $PC)

 assembly code now looks like

 	main:
 		...
 		jalr $5 ; $31 = (HERE)